levgrishchuk/Passage/README.md

 - Feature 3

 ## Getting Started

+To get the most out of Passage, you'll need a Spotify Premium account.
+This allows Passage to control Spotify playback and access your Spotify library.

+However, if you don't have a Spotify Premium account, you can still explore the interface with the "Preview" feature.
+This will allow you to navigate the Passage interface and browse through a few preloaded passages.
+Please note that actual playback will not be available in this mode.

+For the full functionality:

 1. Visit [site!](link).
 2. Login with Spotify.
 3. Play a song on your Spotify client.